 But the mobile phone revolution has already come and gone, now we are seeing the emergence of wearables, beacon advertising, augmented reality and real-time ads through new Internet of Things networks with devices like the PromoPad®.
 The recent Pokemon Go craze demonstrated the benefits if you could have located an augmented reality character or point in your premises!
 In the very near future, we will reach a stage where it will be unusual for any electronic device ‘not to be connected to the internet.

 So for the enthusiastic business owner who is willing to spend a bit of time on Google, there are huge opportunities to offer innovative value to customers in your premises, and reach them in new ways and new environments to attract them.
 Some of these emerging channels also allow you to gain significant data insights which will help you improve your business even more.
-In summer 2017 Europe’s first custom tabletop ordering and point of sale system will be launching in Dublin, Ireland.
+In summer 2017 Europe’s first custom tabletop ordering system will be launching in Dublin, Ireland.
 This system allows you to interactively display special offers and promotions to customers while they are in your premises, offering you significant value by generating sales and recording data on customer habits or preferences which otherwise would have been missed, thereby directly increasing your revenue.
 As the capabilities expand over coming years, you will be able to attract customers from your local area in real time, through a wide variety of devices in various locations and environments, while also offering unique customer engagement through cutting edge and emerging technologies.
 Being early to engage with these will give you a unique advantage over your less interesting competitors.
 It is important to think of your marketing in a broad sense, reaching potential customers at relevant times in a variety of appropriate ways.

 Targeting and Retargeting Ads;